Stranger-e/My-Library/README.md

 # My-Library

-A digitalform of library to keep track of your books.
-The onesyou have read, those you are reading and basically keep your reading data.
+A digital form of a library to keep track of your books.
+The ones you have read, those you are reading and keep your reading data.